University of Montevallo: Greek life

-Professional and Honorary Societies
+There are several fraternities and sororities on campus.
+Fraternities include Phi Gamma Delta, Alpha Kappa Lamba and Alpha Tau Omega, and sororities include Delta Gamma, Alpha Gamma Delta, Phi Mu, and Chi Omega.

 Disc golf course

-In 2007, The University of Montevallo in cooperation with the Professional Disc Golf Association built a full size, 18 hole, disc golf course on the grounds of the campus.
-At the time of its construction it was one of the few courses located on the campus of a public university in the region.
-Despite the fact that it is on university grounds and maintained by school staff it is open to the public and has provided a source of cooperation and connection between the community and the school.
-In recent years several University of Montevallo Greek organizations have sponsored various holes in order to help with maintenance and upkeep.
+In 2007, The University of Montevallo, in cooperation with the Professional Disc Golf Association, built a full size, 18 hole, disc golf course on the grounds of the campus.

 Athletics

-The University of Montevallo fields 19 NCAA Division II athletic teams that currently compete in the Gulf South Conference.
+The University of Montevallo fields 20 NCAA Division II athletic teams that currently compete in the Gulf South Conference.

-Men's sports include baseball, basketball, soccer, golf, lacrosse, tennis and track, cross-country.
+Men's sports include baseball, basketball, soccer, golf, lacrosse, tennis, track, cross-country and Wrestling.
 Women's sports include lacrosse, basketball, soccer, golf, cross-country, tennis, volleyball and track and field.
 The Falcons were members of the Gulf South Conference from 1995 until 2009.
 They then competed in the Peach Belt Conference until re-joining the GSC before the 2017–18 academic year.